element-hq/hydrogen-web/doc/impl-thoughts/E2EE.md

         - call /keys/query for all members in MemberList
         - verify signature on device keys
         - store devices
+    - track which e2ee rooms a user is in?
+This so we don't need to load the member list when figuring out for which rooms a device changes has an effect.
+Maybe not yet needed here but we will need it to recalculate room trust.
+Perhaps we can also reuse the membership store if we have an index on (only) userid so we can ask with one query which rooms a user is in.
  - implement maintaining one-time keys on server
     - update account with new new keys when /sync responded with device_one_time_keys_count < MAX/2
     - upload new one-time keys to /keys/upload